 - Separate your waste and put appropriate materials in the recycling bins. - Empty waste bins as often as possible in the appropriate bins or containers.
-This avoids unpleasant and problematic waste from building up on board.
+This prevents unpleasant odours and the problem of collecting rubbish on board.

 The following applies for picnic spots: